 Carbon Monoxide Awareness in Richmond Hill

 As a side effect of burning fuel for heat, your furnace will produce potentially dangerous fumes.
-Some of these fumes, including carbon monoxide can be odorless, which makes them especially dangerous.
-This odourless gas is produced as a byproduct of combustion when common fuel-burning appliances and equipment that use natural gas, oil, wood, propane and kerosene, don’t get enough air to burn up completely.
+Some of these fumes, including carbon monoxide, can be odourless, which makes them especially dangerous.
+This odourless gas is produced as a byproduct of combustion when common fuel-burning appliances and equipment that use natural gas, oil, wood, propane and kerosene don’t get enough air to burn up completely.
 Fortunately, furnaces are designed to safely vent these fumes outside.
-Therefore, to avoid carbon monoxide build up in house, it is important to ensure that your vents are clear of any obstructions or debris.
+Therefore, to avoid carbon monoxide build-up in the house, it is important to ensure that your vents are clear of any obstructions or debris.

 Carbon Monoxide, also known as CO, is a poisonous gas that you can’t see, smell or taste.
 CO is often referred to as the “silent killer”.

 Carbon monoxide at home can build up, especially in a confined room or space – and this can lead to toxic effects on humans and pets.

 CO has warning signs by how it affects humans.
 CO poisoning causes flu-like symptoms, including:

 - burning eyes

 CO poisoning makes it difficult for your body to absorb oxygen.
 In severe cases, it can cause brain damage and death.
 The elderly, children and people with heart or respiratory issues may feel the effects sooner than others.
 Even small amounts of CO gas can be dangerous.

 The best way to ensure that you and your family in Richmond Hill are not exposed to carbon monoxide is to eliminate this poisonous gas at the source.
 Here is a list to follow when it comes to CO safety.

 - Have fuel-burning appliances installed by a professional Novel Care technician with over 35 years of experience.